Sergio Osmeña Jr.

-Sergio "Serging" Veloso Osmeña Jr. (December 4, 1916 – March 26, 1984) was a Filipino politician who served as a Senator of the Philippines, and ran against Ferdinand Marcos in the 1969 Philippine Presidential election.
+Sergio "Serging" Veloso Osmeña Jr. (December 4, 1916 – March 26, 1984) was a Filipino politician who served as mayor of Cebu City and as a Senator of the Philippines.
+He ran for vice president in the 1961 presidential election, and ran against Ferdinand Marcos for the presidency in the 1969 presidential election.

 He was the son of Sergio Osmeña, the fourth president of the Philippines.
-His sons, Sergio Osmeña III was a Senator of the Philippines, and Tomas Osmeña is a former Mayor of Cebu City.
+His sons, Sergio "Serge" Osmeña III and Tomas Osmeña, also entered politics notably as senator of the Philippines and Mayor of Cebu City, respectively.

 Early life

 Osmeña was born in the town of Cebu on December 4, 1916, to Sergio Osmeña Sr., then the House Speaker and representative from the 2nd district of Cebu, and Estefania Chiong Veloso.
 He had a brother, Emilio Osmeña, father of Emilio Mario Osmeña Jr. and John Henry Osmeña.
-He graduated Associate of Arts, cum laude, from Ateneo de Manila University on 1935, and Bachelor of Science in commerce, summa cum laude, from New York University in 1936.
+He graduated Associate of Arts, cum laude, from the Ateneo de Manila University on 1935, and Bachelor of Science in commerce, summa cum laude, from New York University in 1936.
 After graduating which Osmeña opened an import-export business in New York.